Document Authentication & Legalization

 We can provide you with a free consultation and a detailed quote.
 Contact an IDC expert to find out more about your document requirements.

-The processing times for document authentication and legalization can vary depending on the diplomatic mission involved.
-Each embassy or consulate has its own processing time, subject to consular availability.
+Each embassy or consulate also has its own processing time, subject to consular availability.
 Some will also offer rush services for an additional fee.

-If you decide to handle the process yourself by mail, the process will take some time.
-Global Affairs Canada takes up to 15 business days to authenticate documents.
-Following the authentication, typical processing times at most embassies and consulates range from 2-5 business days.
+Following the authentication, typical processing times at most embassies and consulates range from 2-15 business days.
 Note that some embassies or consulates can take several weeks.

 We can help you prepare the documents and ensure they meet the criteria of the process.
 IDC experts are standing by if you have any questions or concerns you need to discuss.
 Contact IDC for your free consultation.
 You can also call us toll-free at 1-888-433-1011.